enthought/edge-examples/streamlit-app-example/README.md

 Once the native application is spawned, the environment variable `JUPYTERHUB_SERVICE_URL` will be available.
 Application authors need to set the listening port and URL prefix of the application with values extracted from this variable.
-In this native app example, the binding information is provided to the [`wsgi` application](./src/wsgi.py#L43).
+In this streamlit app example, the binding information is provided to the [`startup-script.sh` streamlit command](./src/startup-script.sh#5).

-### Reporting server activities back to Edge:

-Edge will shut your application down after a while if it is considered inactive.
-To avoid this, you will need to report activity back to the server when the user interacts with your app.

-To report activities, applications can send a POST to the URL provided in the `JUPYTERHUB_ACTIVITY_URL` environment variable, using the token provided in `JUPYTERHUB_API_TOKEN`.
-In this native app example, the [`trackactivity` decorator](./src/app.py#L61) is used to perform this POST whenever any Flask endpoint is accessed.

 ## Using Edge as an OAuth provider

 Edge proxies connections to the single-user server and provides OAuth authentication for your application.
 Your application only needs to provide two components to take advantage of Edge authentication:
-- An [OAuth callback handler](./src/app.py#L182) to process Edge OAuth
+- An [OAuth callback handler](./src/pages/oauth_callback.py) to process Edge OAuth
-- An [`authenticated` decorator](./src/app#L90) that protects endpoints requiring authentication
+- A [token check](./src/app.py#36) during application rendering for authentication

 ## Registering the Application